adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "That’s it!" said the Wizard, laughing merrily.
 "It’s a rigmarole because the boy is a Rigmarole and we’ve come to Rigmarole Town."

 "Do they all talk like that?" asked Dorothy, wonderingly.

 "He could say 'yes' or 'no'," observed Uncle Henry.

 "Not here.
 I don’t believe the Rigmaroles know what 'yes' or 'no' means," said the Wizard.

-1 **Rigmarole Town** — Болтунвиль

 Several other people approached the wagon and listened intently to his speech.
 Then they began talking to one another in long, deliberate speeches.
 One of the women said,

 "It is the easiest thing in the world for a person to say 'yes' or 'no' when a question is asked for the purpose of gaining information or satisfying the curiosity has attracted the attention of an individual…"

 "Dear me!" exclaimed Dorothy, interrupting the speech.

 But the woman did not even stop talking.

 "Let’s go on," said Dorothy.
 "I’m ready to move on."

 "So am I," declared Uncle Henry; "we’re wasting time here."

 "We’re all ready to go," said the Shaggy Man, putting his fingers to his ears.